-3.1 All intellectual property on the SAMRC website, including but not limited to content, trademarks (or any confusingly similar trademarks), logos, pictures, video, downloads, domain names, patents, design elements, software, source code, meta tags, databases, text, graphics, icons and hyperlinks are the property of or licensed to the SAMRC and as such, are protected from infringement by domestic and international legislation and treaties.
-Subject to the rights licensed to the User in clause 2, all other rights to intellectual property on the SAMRC website are expressly reserved.
+3.1 All intellectual property on the SAMRC websites, including but not limited to content, trademarks (or any confusingly similar trademarks), logos, pictures, video, downloads, domain names, patents, design elements, software, source code, meta tags, databases, text, graphics, icons and hyperlinks are the property of or licensed to the SAMRC and as such, are protected from infringement by domestic and international legislation and treaties.
+Subject to the rights licensed to the User in clause 2, all other rights to intellectual property on the SAMRC websites are expressly reserved.

 4. Software and equipment

 It is the responsibility of the User to acquire and maintain, at his/her own expense, the necessary computer hardware, software, communication lines and Internet access accounts required to access the Internet and the SAMRC website and/or download content from the SAMRC website.

 5. Disclosures required by section 43 of the ECT act

 These terms and conditions as well as product and / or service specific terms and conditions govern the sale of goods and / or the provision of services from or through the SAMRC websites.

 Access to the services, content, software and downloads available from the SAMRC websites may be classified as “electronic transactions” as defined in terms of the ECT Act and therefore Users have the rights detailed in Chapter 7 of the ECT Act and the SAMRC has, amongst others, the duty to disclose the following information:

 5.1 The full name and legal status of the websites owner: the South African Medical Research Council, public body established in terms of Act 58 of 1969, amended 1991;

 5.4 Head office street address: Francie Van Zijl Drive, Parow Valley.
 7505, Tygerberg, South Africa;

 5.5 Head office postal address: PO Box 19070, Tygerberg, 7505, South Africa;